 Barolo is locally called the “king” of wines” (because of its full-body structure).
 Barbaresco, on the other side, is referred to as the queen of wines, because of its elegant approach.

 Barolo was also known as “the wine of the king” due to its popularity among the House of Savoy.
 In particular, King Carlo Alberto fell in love with this wine since the very first bottles were aged.

 The distinctive character of Barolo wine is in its structure.
 It expresses a complex bouquet of great longevity, set to develop and improve over time.

 Overall, the Barbaresco wine must age a minimum of 26 months, of which at least 9 in oak barrels.
-The Barbaresco Riserva must age at least 50 months.
+The Barbaresco Riserva must age at least fifty months.

-In a Barolo and Barbaresco wine tasting one learns that the aging requirements for Barolo are minimum 38 months (of which 18 in wood) for the basic version and five years in total for the Reserve version .
+In a Barolo and Barbaresco wine tasting one learns that the aging requirements for Barolo are a minimum of thirty-eight months (of which eighteen in wood) for the basic version and five years in total for the Reserve version.

 Day trip to Barolo and Barbaresco

-Alba vineyards north of the Tanaro river have been home, since the XV century, of a white grape variety called Arneis.
-Ideal with appetizers, starters and pasta dishes, Arneis white wine is considered one of the best wine of Piedmont.
+Alba vineyards north of the Tanaro river have been home, since the XV century, to a white grape variety called Arneis.
+Ideal with appetizers, starters, and pasta dishes, Arneis white wine is considered one of the best wines in Piedmont.
 In fact, it recalls white flowers and fresh fruit ranging from apple to peach to hazelnut.

 Roero Arneis is a still wine but it can be found as well as a sparkling version.